adgaudio/fixturefactory/README.markdown

     >>> child1 = ChildFactory().last_obj_created

-    >>> BrotherFactory(pk1=child1.pk, pk2=1) # These pks are usable as class vars by BrotherFactory.getparams()
+    >>> BrotherFactory(pk1=child1.pk, pk2=1) # These pks are usable as class vars

-Defining your Factories: All factories you create need to have these basic characteristics:
+Defining your Factories:
 ===

+All factories you create need to have these basic characteristics:

 * Must inherit from BaseFactory (should also inherit from DjangoMixin to simplify working with Django)
 * Must have a class variable, 'model', which works like this: inst = model(some='keyword args') ; inst.save() # to db